 For the best testing experience, please ensure that your computer and web browser meet the Pre-NAPLEX technical specifications.

 After you take the practice test, you will be provided your score report.
 You can also access your score report immediately after completing the Pre-NAPLEX through your NABP e-Profile.
 The Pre-NAPLEX score is intended to provide you with information on your performance in answering a subset of test questions similar to those you will encounter on the NAPLEX under pre-testing conditions.
 NABP does not claim that a strong performance on the Pre-NAPLEX predicts passing the NAPLEX.
-A thorough understanding of the NAPLEX Competency Statements will help you prepare for the exam.
+A thorough understanding of the NAPLEX competency statements and sample questions will help you prepare for the exam.

 Schools and Colleges of Pharmacy: Help Your Students Succeed